opensearch-project/documentation-website/_search-plugins/ltr/working-with-features.md

 ## Initializing the default feature store

 The Learning to Rank plugin uses a feature store to store metadata about your features and models.
-Typically, you have one feature store per major search implementation, for example, [Wikipedia](http://wikipedia.org) compared to [Wikitravel](http://wikitravel.org).
+Typically, there is one feature store per major search implementation, for example, [Wikipedia](http://wikipedia.org) as compared to [Wikitravel](http://wikitravel.org).

 For most uses cases, you can use the default feature store and not manage multiple feature stores.
 To initialize the default feature store, run the following request: